New Zealand bittern

-The New Zealand bittern (Ixobrychus novaezelandiae) is an extinct and enigmatic species of heron in the family Ardeidae.
+The New Zealand bittern (Botaurus novaezelandiae) is an extinct and enigmatic species of heron in the family Ardeidae.
 It was endemic to New Zealand and was last recorded alive in the 1890s.

 Common names for this species include New Zealand little bittern, spotted heron, and kaoriki (Māori).
 The scientific species name also has numerous junior synonyms.
+This species was formerly placed in the genus Ixobrychus.

 Taxonomy

-The species has sometimes been regarded as a subspecies of little bittern (Ixobrychus minutus), or conspecific with the black-backed bittern (Ixobrychus dubius) of Australia and New Guinea, though it was first described by Alexander Callender Purdie in 1871 as Ardeola novaezelandiae.
+The species has sometimes been regarded as a subspecies of little bittern (Botaurus minutus), or conspecific with the black-backed bittern (Botaurus dubius) of Australia and New Guinea, though it was first described by Alexander Callender Purdie in 1871 as Ardeola novaezelandiae.
 In 1980, New Zealand palaeontologist Peter L. Horn found subfossil bones of a bittern from Lake Poukawa, which he named Dupetor flavicollis.
 In 1991, Philip Millener identified Horn's material as remains of the New Zealand bittern.